mascee/Traffic-Accidents/README.md

    - Start a local server (if applicable) to view the map and visualizations in a web browser.
    - Interactive map can be run from VS code.
 Right click on index.html and open with Live Server
    - To run app.py in the command line type python app.py.
+   - You can see all graphs, all JSON files, interactive map in JS and link to our presentation, if you "run python app.py"

 4. **Data cleaning.**
    - The original data we used was from [ https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents]( https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
 The original csv file was 3Gb and too large to submit to Github.
 We put it to gitignore to avoid accidentally submitting it.
 We made a program downsample.py to downsample data to 1% so we can run the program and share data files.
 The data set was still large enough to use in data modeling.